mylivn-gmbh/jobs/quality-assurance.md

 Mylivn was founded in 2015 and is based in Munich, Germany.

-## Who we are

-We are a creative startup based in Munich, Germany working to transform social media and bring it to a new level.

 ## What we do

 Mylivn is a social lifestyle community where brand builders, bloggers, content creators, influencers and adventurers strive to inspire change with their own channel.